xinity/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 *  **PublicAgentSecurityGroup** Specify the security group ID for public agents.
 This group should have limited external access.
 You can find this value in the **Outputs** tab of the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
 *  **PublicSubnet** Specify the `Public SubnetId` output value from the `zen.sh` script.
 This subnet ID will be used by all public agents.

-For all of the advanced configuration options, see the template reference [documentation](/1.11/installing/ent/cloud/aws/advanced/template-reference/).
+For all of the advanced configuration options, see the template reference [documentation](/1.11/installing/trial/aws/advanced/template-reference/).

-# Limitations
+# Limitations [enterprise type="inline" size="small" /]

 - Modified templates are not supported for upgrades.
 - Adding agents and task isolation is not supported.